A Guide Toward Camera Shots: Frames and Sizes

 Single, Two, Three, Four, Crowd Shot

-These types of shots are defined by the number of character faces that are visibly present in the shot and generally, more crowded scenes are associated with wider angles unless the intention is to convey a claustrophobic feeling.
+These types of shots are defined by the number of character faces that are visibly present in the shot and generally, more crowded scenes are associated with wider angles unless the intention of camera shot is to convey a claustrophobic feeling.
 These types of framings are among the most used shots in any film as they are focused on character and what they are doing.
 In shots with two or more characters in the frame, the relationships and dynamics of them will also come to play.

 crowd-shot-2001-a-spcae-odyssey